 Further unit of study information

-4x8hr intensives or Distance Education (online).
+4x8hr intensives or online.
 Attendance is compulsory if enrolled in face-to-face block mode.

 Required: Kerridge, Lowe and Stewart (2013), Ethics and law for the health profession, 4th Edition (Federation Press).
-All other readings are provided to students in digital format.
-Most supplementary readings can be accessed through the library or online
+All other compulsory readings are provided to students in digital format.
+Most supplementary readings can be accessed through the library collection.

 Faculty/department permission required?

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.